natural gas

 Natural Gas/Marcellus Shale

 West Virginia is crossed by more than 4,000 miles of interstate and intrastate natural gas pipelines.
 New pipeline projects have come online in recent years to move natural gas from the Marcellus-producing areas of West Virginia to markets in the Northeast, Midwest, and Gulf Coast.
-Many natural gas processing plants and pipelines have been constructed or expanded in north-central West Virginia.
-The processing plants separate dry natural gas from the associated natural gas liquids produced from the Marcellus Shale.
-Pipelines have been built or are under construction to expedite development of the Marcellus Shale and the Utica Shale.
-Those pipelines transport natural gas liquids from Appalachia to the Texas Gulf Coast, as well as from Appalachia to eastern refineries.
 Natural gas moves in and out of the state via the interstate pipeline systems, entering West Virginia from the surrounding states, primarily Kentucky, and moving on to Pennsylvania, Virginia, and Ohio.
-On balance, more natural gas exits the state than enters because the amount of natural gas produced in the state is much more than West Virginia's natural gas consumption.
+However, more natural gas exits the state than enters because the amount produced in the state is much more than West Virginia's consumption.
+In 2021, West Virginia provided about 10% of the nation’s total shale gas reserves.

-West Virginia has 30 underground natural gas storage fields, all in depleted natural gas reservoirs.
-Those fields have a total storage capacity in excess of 500 billion cubic feet of natural gas and account for almost 6% of the nation's total underground natural gas storage capacity.
+West Virginia has 31 underground natural gas storage fields with a total storage capacity of over 530 billion cubic feet, accounting for almost 6% of the nation's total underground natural gas storage capacity.
 The proximity of this storage capacity to northeastern markets makes West Virginia an important supplier to the region during the winter months when natural gas demand peaks.

 truck